 The scheduling of the retake questions must be agreed upon between the student and Chair(s).
 This process must be completed within one calendar year of the submission date of the original exam questions.
-Failure to earn a PASS on all new questions within that calendar year will result in failure of the preliminary exam and termination of a students' Ph.D. program in Elementary Learning Sciences.
+Failure to earn a PASS on all new questions within that calendar year will result in failure of the preliminary exam and termination of a students' Ph.D. program in Elementary Education in Mathematics and Science.

 If a student earns a FAIL at the Oral Exam, they may have one retake opportunity, to be scheduled within 2 weeks of the prior date.
-If a student does not earn a PASS at the retake Oral Exam, they will have failed the Preliminary Examination, resulting in termination of a students' Ph.D. program in Elementary Learning Sciences.
+If a student does not earn a PASS at the retake Oral Exam, they will have failed the Preliminary Examination, resulting in termination of a students' Ph.D. program in Elementary Education in Mathematics and Science.